aclark4life/python-packages-doc/crashcourse.rst

 Step 3: Test release
 --------------------

 * Warning: there is no magic yet.
-In addition to selecting a working package, you should add a MANIFEST.in file to your package if you have not done so already. pythonpackages.com does not know about any version control integration you may be using locally.
+In addition to selecting a working package, you should add a MANIFEST.in file if you don't have one already. pythonpackages.com does not know about any version control integration you may be using locally.

 * Send the release to the test index server with the "Test release" button.
 You should see: